antsand/bc_challenge/README.md

 # bc_challenge

 ## This repository uses:

-Phalcon PHP as the backend framework
+- Phalcon PHP as the backend framework
-Phalcon Php is a C compiled framework mounted as a plugin to PHP.
+	> **_NOTE:_**  Phalcon Php is a C compiled framework mounted as a plugin to PHP.
-Vue.js as the frontend framework
+- Vue.js as the frontend framework

 ### How does it work?
 #### Backend Structure: